 -

 Yes.
-Wolf Line is GC-licensed in South Carolina, Virginia, and North Carolina, bondable to $50M, fully insured, with a 2025 EMR of 0.76, OSHA 30-certified supervision, and a documented safety program and audited financials available on request.
+Wolf Line is licensed in 14 states, bondable to $50M per project and $100M aggregate, fully insured, with a 2025 EMR of 0.76, OSHA 30-certified supervision, and a documented safety program and audited financials available on request.

 -